netevert/delator/README.md

 =========

  **DELATOR is under active development** so make sure you check back frequently for new releases.
 However if you like the tool please consider contributing.

- A particular issue with DELATOR and [CTFR](https://github.com/UnaPibaGeek/ctfr) is that both tools rely entirely on [Comodo's Certificate Search API](https://crt.sh/).
-If the API is discontinued the tools will cease to work.
-A [new version](https://github.com/netevert/delator/tree/v.1.2.0) of DELATOR is currently in the works that will allow for the download of subdomains directly from certificate transparency logs and storage in a local database.
-This would allow for later scanning for subdomains on demand and give DELATOR the ability to retain it's usefulness should Comodo's API disappear.